tytydraco/yessleep/out/Dont_Like_Dont_Subscribe_Part_1.md

 I was shaking.
 My brain screamed at me to disconnect immediately.

-"DAvid, you have to subscribe to that channel!
+"David, you have to subscribe to that channel!
 You have to!
 I want to get out, I need your help!
 If I fail, it will get worse.
 It hurts.
 Please, you have to subscribe!"

 What the hell was she talking about?
 I leaned back in my chair, feeling sick to my stomach.